41 Reasons Why Amsterdam Is Fabulous!

 Why celebrate in Amsterdam?

-Charming by nature and brilliantly quirky by design, Amsterdam's friendly hospitality and thriving nightlife make the capital one of the most popular and lively weekend destinations in Europe.
+Charming by nature and brilliantly quirky by design, Amsterdam's hen do nightlife makes the capital one of the most popular and lively weekend destinations in Europe.
 And at a little over an hour's flight, with a host of budget airlines departing from across the UK, it's fantastically quick and easy to reach.
 Explore the labyrinth of backstreets in the Latin Quarter, sip a glass of something cold in Dam Square, or enjoy a leisurely picnic in Vondelpark.
-Utrechtsestraat's trendy collection of delis and boutiques is widely considered one of the top five shopping locales in the Netherlands, and with a fantastic range of activities to complement your days and far too many pancake houses to fill the stroll back to your hotel at night, Amsterdam has every fabulous box ticked (and possibly fried and coated in sugar)
+Utrechtsestraat's trendy collection of delis and boutiques is widely considered one of the top five shopping locales in the Netherlands, and with a fantastic range of hen do activities in Amsterdam to complement your days and far too many pancake houses to fill the stroll back to your hen do hotel at night, Amsterdam has every fabulous box ticked (and possibly fried and coated in sugar)

 What can you do on a hen weekend in Amsterdam?